 A game for 2 people.
 Use your skills of addition, subtraction, multiplication and division to blast the asteroids.

-Use the information to work out how many gifts there are in each
+Use the information to work out how many gifts there are in each pile.

 This problem is based on the story of the Pied Piper of Hamelin.
 Investigate the different numbers of people and rats there could have been if you know how many legs there are altogether!

 Use this grid to shade the numbers in the way described.
 Which numbers do you have left?
 Do you know what they are called?

 Your vessel, the Starship Diophantus, has become damaged in deep space.
 Can you use your knowledge of times tables and some lightning reflexes to survive?

 The Scot, John Napier, invented these strips about 400 years ago to help calculate multiplication and division.
 Can you work out how to use Napier's bones to find the answer to these multiplications?

 What is the lowest number which always leaves a remainder of 1 when divided by each of the numbers from 2 to 10?